EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 Use `--witness-only-location loc` to designate one of your locations as a witness.
 (This location must not be among the `--active-locations`.)

-By default, each location will also have separate PGD-Proxy instances.
-You may specify `--cohost-proxies` to run PGD-Proxy on the data nodes.
+By default, every data node (in every location) will also run PGD-Proxy for connection routing.
+To create separate PGD-Proxy instances instead, use `--add-proxy-nodes-per-location 3` (or however many proxies you want to add).

 By default, TPA will configure PGD-Proxy to use global connection routing, i.e., to elect a write lead from all available data nodes